Dimterion/stories-platform/docs/ROADMAP.md

 ### Editor

-- [ ] Undo/redo support (currently destructive actions can’t be reverted).
+- [x] Undo/redo support (currently destructive actions can’t be reverted).

+  `NOTE`: undo is implemented in the form of toast messages after deletion of nodes/options (might add full undo/redo system in the future).

-- [ ] Confirmation before deleting a node (to prevent accidents).
+- [x] Confirmation before deleting a node (to prevent accidents).

+  `NOTE`: currently showing toast messages with "Undo" button (might swap to confirmation dialog in the future).

 - [ ] Default metadata for new stories (Untitled, Anonymous) to reduce empty fields.
 - [ ] Option reordering (drag-and-drop instead of static list).
 - [ ] “Set as start node” option in editor sidebar.